-We are delighted to announce the Literature & Philosophy Workshop’s Fall 2016 schedule.
-All discussions take place at 4:30 p.m., in Foster 305 unless otherwise noted; a light reception follows in every case.
-Please direct your questions to Eliza Starbuck Little (firstname.lastname@example.org) or Nicholas Bellinson (email@example.com).
+We are pleased to announce the Literature & Philosophy Workshop’s Winter 2020 schedule.
+All discussions take place at 5:00 p.m. in Foster 305; a light reception follows in every case.
+Please direct your questions to Paul Cato (firstname.lastname@example.org) and Antoine Pageau-St. Hilaire (email@example.com).

 Literature & Philosophy Workshop

 The University of Chicago

 January 16.
 Kerry Balden, M.A.
 Student, Graham School, University of Chicago